- Department of Anthropology

 - Writing Sample – a recent sample of the applicant's written work, on any topic (not necessarily within the desired field of graduate study), not necessarily previously submitted for evaluation or publication in English or French, and no more than 15 pages in length

 - Personal Statement – an essay in which the applicant describes reasons for applying to graduate studies and indicates qualifications, qualities, or circumstances the applicant feels to be significant.
 Applicants usually provide information about educational and professional goals, and discuss their interest in the desired field of study

 - Curriculum Vitae

 Application opening dates are set by Enrolment Services in consultation with Graduate and Postdoctoral Studies (GPS), while application deadlines are set by the Department of Anthropology and may be revised at any time.
-Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.
+Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill academic unit's website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.

 Admission to graduate studies is competitive; accordingly, late and/or incomplete applications are considered only as time and space permit.